The Joy of Curiosity

 A couple of books

-There is an ocean of varieties of literature, the best book for you will be the one that influences your thinking and inspires you the most.
+There is an ocean of varieties of literature; the best book for you will be the one that influences your thinking and inspires you the most.
 This means that the best books to read change as you grow and develop.
 I have highlighted a list of books that you could read that cuts across a variety of genres, cultures and periods in history and organised it into a Periodic Table of Literature (click here).
-Reading any books from this selection would be a smashing idea!
+Reading any books (or even just about them) from this selection would be a smashing idea!

 Summer Schools and Summer Internships